1. Log in to Salesforce and open the Setup page.

 2. Navigate to Users in the left-hand menu under Administer.

 3. Find the member that will authorize Abacus to connect to Salesforce and click Edit next to their name.

 4. They will need to have Marketing User selected - you can find this in the top right of their profile.
 Take note of what their Profile is set to (this example shows a System Administrator).
 Be sure to save your changes.

 5. Next you will need to edit the Profile settings.
 Navigate back to the left hand Administer menu and select Profiles.

-6. Find the profile that was assigned to the user, and click Edit next to it.
-It's important to note that ANY Salesforce user that is assigned this profile will be affected by the permission changes.
-If you do not want that to be the case, you can make a new profile and assign the user to it.
+6. Find the profile that was assigned to the member, and click Edit next to it.
+It's important to note that ANY Salesforce member that is assigned this profile will be affected by the permission changes.
+If you do not want that to be the case, you can make a new profile and assign the member to it.

 7. Scroll down to the Standard Object Permissions box.
 You will want to make sure that the profile has the ability to View All Accounts, Campaigns, Contacts, and Opportunities.
 Be sure to save your changes.